Introduction

 Get Binding by SID

-request returns a binding, targeted by secure ID.
+Returns a binding, targeted by secure ID

 curl -X GET \